 In 1947, Edwin Land unveiled a new process that would change the direction of amateur photography.
 It was a one-step, one-minute process that produced a fully finished photograph, something no one had ever seen before.
 This process was the beginning of a new genre of creating photographs called instant photography.
 The camera that was made for this in-camera process was the Land camera, named for the inventor of synthetic polarizer and the instant film process, and the founder of the Polaroid Corporation.
-Many different models of these first Polaroid cameras, as well as many later models, can be viewed at Special Collections in the Ryerson University Library Archives, along with examples of different Polaroid photographs and instant film.
+Many different models of these first Polaroid cameras, as well as many later models, can be viewed at Special Collections in the Toronto Metropolitan University Library Archives, along with examples of different Polaroid photographs and instant film.

 Polaroid dominated the market for this unique and easy photographic process that was a huge hit with amateur and professional consumers.
 However, also among the shelves of Special Collections, are examples of cameras, prints and film made by a number of different manufacturing companies who tried to get in on this popular genre of photography.
 None were nearly as successful, as no one could compete with the Polaroid name or their (what is often referred to as brilliant) marketing campaign.
 Stars such as Steve Allen, Jack Paar, Sir Lawrence Olivier, Mariette Hartley & James Garner, Blyth Danner, Candice Bergen, and The Muppets loaned their talents to promoting Polaroid products at a time when many stars were wary of doing commercials.